 Balance transfer cards, which let you move high-interest debt to a new low-rate account, should be one of the first options you explore when trying to consolidate debt.

 What is a balance transfer card?

 Essentially, a balance transfer card is essentially a revolving line of credit — just like a traditional credit card.
-But these cards usually come with a special low interest rate (often 0 percent APR) for a limited time period, specifically for transferring debt.
+But these cards usually come with a special low interest rate (often a 0 percent APR) for a limited time period, specifically for transferring debt.

-The introductory rate can range from 0 percent for six months to 0 percent for 21 months or more, depending on the card.
+The introductory rate can last anywhere from 6 to 21 months, depending on the card.
 During that period, you’ll pay no interest on your existing balances as long as you make at least the minimum monthly payment on time.
-Once this introductory period ends, however, you’ll be charged interest, which typically averages around 16 percent.
+Once this introductory period ends, however, you’ll be charged interest, which is currently averaging above 20 percent.